 Medeon Biodesign, Inc. (the "Company") was incorporated and approved by the Ministry of Economic Affairs, R.O.C. on December 22, 2012.
-The Company and its subsidiaries (collectively referred herein as the "Group") are primarily engaged in the research and development of minimally invasive medical devices, and manufacturing and sales of medical device components.
+The Company and its subsidiaries (collectively referred herein as the "Group") are primarily engaged in the research and development of minimally invasive medical devices, and medical device contract manufacturing.
 The shares of the Company have been trading on the Taipei Exchange since July, 2016.

-- 2. The Date of Authorisation for Issuance of the Financial Statements and Procedures for Authorisation These consolidated financial statements were authorised for issuance by the Board of Directors on March 24, 2022. - 3.
-Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC")
+2. The Date of Authorisation for Issuance of the Financial Statements and Procedures for Authorisation

+These consolidated financial statements were authorised for issuance by the Board of Directors on February 23, 2023.

+- 3. Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") that came into effect as endorsed by the Financial Supervisory Commission ("FSC")

-New standards, interpretations and amendments endorsed by FSC effective from 2021 are as follows:
+New standards, interpretations and amendments endorsed by FSC effective from 2022 are as follows:

-Effective date by

-Directive date by

-International Accounting

-New Standards, Interpretations and Amendments Standards Board

-Amendments to IFRS 4, 'Extension of the temporary exemption from January 1, 2021

-applying IFRS 9'

-Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16, 'Interest January 1, 2021

-Rate Benchmark Reform- Phase 2'

-Amendment to IFRS 16, 'Covid-19-related rent concessions beyond 30 April 1, 2021(Note)

-June 2021'

-Note: Earlier application from January 1, 2021 is allowed by FSC.

-The above standards and interpretations have no significant impact to the Group's financial condition and financial performance based on the Group's assessment.
+Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IFRS 3, 'Reference to the conceptual framework' January 1, 2022 Amendments to IAS 16, 'Property, plant and equipment: proceeds before intended use' January 1, 2022 Amendments to IAS 37, 'Onerous contracts-cost of fulfilling a contract' January 1, 2022 Annual improvements to IFRS Standards 2018-2020 January 1, 2022 The above standards and interpretations have no significant impact to the Group's financial condition and financial performance based on the Group's assessment.